danirus/my-library/README.md

 The goal is to create a project that publishes different versions of the documentation together.
 Like [Read the Docs](https://about.readthedocs.com/) does.

 When using Read the Docs, I don't have to worry about creating a directory structure to store each version of the documentation, they do that.
 Also they provide the hosting, and some other valuable features.
-This project tries to accomplish something similar using self controlled resources.
+This project tries to accomplish something similar using resources under your control.

 ## Lifecycle of my-library